gouthamsivakumar1/repository/README.md

 6.DataBinding -allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.

+6.Rest Api - (also known as RESTful API) is an application programming interface (API or web API) that conforms to the constraints of REST architectural style and allows for interaction with RESTful web services.

 <b>SCREENSHOTS</b><br>
 <img src ="screenshot/1.png" width ="150" height ="200"/>
 <img src ="screenshot/2.png" width ="150" height ="200"/>